 From the wealth of musical talent in the Pioneer Valley have come river songs, to which you will find links and lyrics on this site.
 Our richest source of river songs have come from the “Living Along the River” song contests sponsored by our umbrella organization, The Connecticut River Watershed Council ctriver.org

-We will present many of those songs on this site, featuring particular songwriters on a monthly basis.
+We will present as many of those songs on this site, featuring Pioneer Valley songwriters as often as we can.

 First up will be Drew Smith’s “1874 Mill River Flood Song,” presented at the 2010 “Living Along the River” celebration at Northampton’s Academy of Music.
 The link to the YouTube version is here: http://www.youtube.com/watch?v=SwOU5Zi1VjI&feature=youtu.be and the lyrics are here: